Recommended Resources

 I do think that retreats are a sacred space and they tend to find you as much as you find them.
 When people ask my advice about finding retreats, I encourage people to follow their gut and pay attention to the opportunities that come across their path.

-The best way to get the most out of retreats is to assume that this is exactly where you need to be and that you will hear exactly what you need to at this moment in your path.
+Once you are there, the best way to get the most out of retreats is to assume that this is exactly where you need to be and that you will hear exactly what you need to at this moment in your path.

-I have got at least as much insight from fiction, films, poetry and music as I have from more explicit spiritual content.
+I’ve gotten at least as much insight from fiction, films, poetry and music as I have from more explicit spiritual content.

-I believe that we often happen to find exactly the right story at the right time.
+People often happen to find exactly the right story at the right time.
 It can be quite magical.